 Samsung Galaxy Watch 4 Review – Body Composition Analysis

-The Samsung Galaxy Watch 4 features the all new health sensor that is a composition of three different technologies; heart rate monitoring (PPG), an electrocardiogram reader (ECG) and bioelectric impedance analysis (BIA).
+The Samsung Watch 4 features the all new health sensor that is a composition of three different technologies; heart rate monitoring (PPG), an electrocardiogram reader (ECG) and bioelectric impedance analysis (BIA).
 Out of the three, the BIA is one to look out of in this new smartwatch.

 BIA sends a weak electric current through your body to analyse muscle mass, body fat, water composition and much more.
 It then routes the data back to the watch for you to see.
 To use this feature, you will need to hold your fingers to the crown button for 15 seconds.
 The feature lets you understand how your exercise and diet is having an impact on your internal body composition.